COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 `<value col>` - `<text indent>` - `<min whitespace>`.
 The length of a value includes the delimiters.

-1. DDLm attributes appear at the beginning of a line after `<text indent>` spaces.
+1. DDLm attributes appear lowercased at the beginning of a line after `<text indent>` spaces.
 2. A value with character length that is lesser or equal to `<line length>` - `<value col>` + 1 starts in column `<value col>`.
 3. A value with character length that is greater than